 Included Features: Meals and wine with dinner.

-Itineraries: The vessel operates March through October from a base at Menzies Bay, Vancouver Island, located about 10 miles north of Campbell River into the Gulf of Georgia and deep into the long inlets off Johnstone-Queen Charlotte Straits largely serving locations that have no road access.
+Itineraries: The vessel operates late March through the end of October from a base at Menzies Bay, Vancouver Island, located about 10 miles north of Campbell River into the Gulf of Georgia and deep into the long inlets off Johnstone-Queen Charlotte Straits largely serving locations that have no road access.
+Two different routings are offered.

 The departure point — Menzies Bay, 7990 North Island Highway — is 165 miles north of Victoria, B.C. on Vancouver Island.
 The drive takes 3.5 hours, and regular bus service from Victoria operates to Campbell River as does daily air access from Vancouver.
 Use a taxi from there for the last 10 miles to the landing.

 Why go?
-Sailing aboard a tiny freight ship, a lifeline for many road-less communities, with just a handful of passengers and a very friendly crew is an unusual experience.
+Sailing aboard a tiny freight ship, a lifeline for many road-less communities, with just a handful of passengers and a very friendly crew makes an unusual experience.

 When to go?
 The cruises operate weekly and last five days.
 The maritime weather will vary considerably but expect some fog, perhaps rain and lots of snow seen atop the higher peaks, except in midsummer.